-To access an early education place at a day nursery or pre-school playgroup, you should contact the setting directly.
-For a list of childcare settings that deliver early education, or for more information about the free entitlement to early education, contact he Early years Team on
+To access an early education place at a day nursery or pre-school playgroup, you should contact the provider directly.
+For a list of childcare settings that deliver early education, or for more information about the free entitlement to early education visit localoffer.stoke.gov.uk/early years inclusive learning service (external link) However, statutory guidance for local authorities in relation to early education and childcare is changing in line with the Childcare Act 2016.

-01782 232200 (option 1).

-However, statutory guidance for local authorities in relation to early education and childcare is changing in line with the Childcare Act 2016.